ANURAGGGGGGGGGGGG/Lyrics-finder/README.md

 ## Code Structure

 `src/` - Contains the React components and application logic.
-`src/App.js` - Main application component.
+`src/Lyrics.jsx` - Main application component.
-`src/components/` - Directory for additional React components.
-`src/services/` - Directory for API service functions.
+`src/index.css` - This is a styling component.

 ## Contributing